elastic/app-search-magento/README.md

 #### From Magento Admin

-You can provide your credentials from Magento Admin by browsing the **Stores > Configuration > General > Elastic App Search** section:
+You can provide your App Search credentials within Magento Admin by browsing to the **Stores > Configuration > General > Elastic App Search** section:

 ![App Search Credentials Config](docs/assets/config-credentials.png)